BEGINNER'S GUIDE

 A Simple Bible Study Method for Beginners

 You do not need a seminary degree to study the Bible well.
 A consistent, simple method applied regularly will take you further than an elaborate system used once.
-Here is a four-step approach that works for any passage.

 1. See the Context — Before reading a passage, ask: What kind of writing is this?
 Who wrote it, and to whom?
 Where does it fit in the big story?